 Why MCLA is Different

-Professors offer travel courses most years, usually to Asia (the Great Wall of China is pictured below) and Europe, that enrich your education with personal experiences overseas (we have two planned for 2016).
+Professors offer travel courses most years, usually to Asia (the Great Wall of China is pictured below) and Europe, that enrich your education with personal experiences overseas (we have two planned for 2016: Ireland and Japan).
 In addition, you can benefit from the rich historical resources found in the North Adams area, including the many nearby museums and institutions that offer internships, research opportunities, and volunteer or paid positions.

 Within the MCLA community, you will have the opportunity to interact with students and faculty in the History Society and the MCLA chapter of Phi Alpha Theta, the national history honor society.